 5) High Oil Pressure Light

 Not all vehicles have an oil pressure indicator, but those that do may throw a “high pressure” warning if the engine oil has been overfilled.
+But keep in mind that a faulty oil pressure sensor can give inaccurate readings on the gauge.

 6) Running Rough, Stalling, and Misfires